Alternative Dispute Resolutions under CPC

 Saleem Advocate Bar Association’s Case[4]

 With regards to the constitutional validity of Section 89, it was held that all attempts shall be made by the court at the earliest stage of the case to settle their dispute with the help of any mechanism which is given.
 Therefore, the court can not force any party to involve in an ADR mechanism.
-It is the free will of the parties and mutually consent of both the parties.
+It is the free will of the parties and mutual consent of both parties.

 Problems faced in ADR